-- product documentation
+- Product documentation

-- user manuals
+- User manuals

-- training materials
+- Training materials

-- help content
+- Help content

-- best practices
+- Best practices

-- reference information
+- Reference information

-Structured vs. Unstructured Hierarchies
+Structured vs. unstructured hierarchies

 “Unstructured” content is a simple collection of pages or documents—a flat hierarchy full of articles with no organization outside of things like tags.
 This kind of content has a number of shortcomings:

 - Content is difficult to extend into other systems

 - It’s harder to find what you’re looking for

 “Structured” articles are organized by topic or category.
+Structured content:

-With most systems, even if there is some existing structure, chances are content is hard to update without undergoing a 6-to-12-month process, and by then the content could already be outdated.
+With most systems, even if there is some existing structure, chances are the content is hard to update without undergoing a 6-to-12-month process.
+By then the content could already be outdated.
 As customers are evolving, so should content.
-Smart content can be updated in real-time as needs arise: multiple people from across the organization can author, contribute, comment on, and tweak content instantly without facing a huge learning curve.
+Smart content can be updated in real-time as needs arise.
+This means that multiple people from across the organization can author, contribute, comment on, and tweak content instantly without facing a huge learning curve.
 What’s not working can be fixed, new content can be added, and old content can be reorganized as the product and its documentation mature.

-Megan M. Hard is a Market Analyst at MindTouch, where she studies trends in the tech industry and how they tie together with consumer needs and behavior.
+About the Author: Megan M. Hard is a Market Analyst at MindTouch, where she studies trends in the tech industry and how they tie together with consumer needs and behavior.
 After six years as a journalist and writer, she spent eight years as a Senior Editor at The Conference Board, a nonprofit business research think tank.